neaxi/upy_workshop/README.md

 Windows: If the drivers for CH430 are not installed automatically, thay can be obtained [here ](https://wiki.wemos.cc/_media/ch341ser_win_3.4.zip)
 linux / MAC: ¯\\_(ツ)_/¯
 #### IDE
 [Thonny IDE](https://thonny.org/) was picked for this workshop.
 Reasons?
-Can be installed via pip, automatically detects and handles COM communication and allows us to flash firmware, so we don't have to utilize any other application.
+Can be installed via pip, automatically detects and handles serial port communication and allows us to flash firmware and upload files to the board, so we don't have to utilize any other application.
 Getting the IDE:
  - [Thonny IDE Download Page](https://github.com/thonny/thonny/releases)
  or